 |Matti Wilks||The moral circle (moral expansiveness); barriers to moral and prosocial behaviour; unusually altruistic groups; naturalness bias and attitudes toward food technology/cultured meat.|

 * Staff member is not accepting new PhD students for 2022 entry.

 A selection of recent/current PhD topics in this area:

-- The psychology of objectifying women in positions of power (Supervisors: Steve Loughnan & Adam Moore)
+The psychology of objectifying women in positions of power (Supervisors: Steve Loughnan & Adam Moore)

 To discuss academic matters, contact the Programme Director, Rene Mottus.